turingschool/mod-0-curriculum/session2/index.md

 - Pour coffee into cat mug
 ```

-#### Pseudocode Practice
-On your own, write some pseudocode for how you would make a **Peanut Butter + Jelly sandwich** - remember, think about how you can break this "problem" up into the smallest parts possible to allow for the clearest instructions!

-#### Pseudocode Breakout Demo
-Watch as your TAs model how to engage in a discussion of technical content as they share their pseudocode for creating a sandwich!

 #### Pseudocode for Technical Challenges
 Take a look at the example of a code challenge you might receive as part of an interview.